gopinathsjsu/individual-project-aaronmq96/README.md

 1) Factory Pattern:

 Description: A creational design pattern that allows subclasses to decide which object to be invoked.
 The invoked object is of the type parent interface.
-Pattern usage: This pattern is used in the project to write the output file or error file based on the availability if items in inventory.

 2) Singleton Pattern: